Sign in

 Comparing Polypropylene vs. Polycarbonate

-When comparing polypropylene vs. polycarbonate bags such as the Platinum® Elite Medium Check-In Hardside Spinner, its important to remember that while polypropylene is lighter, polycarbonate is the sturdier choice.
-A polycarbonate suitcase may cost more but will offer more rigid protection.
+When comparing polypropylene and polycarbonate models such as the Platinum® Elite Medium Check-In Hardside Spinner, it's essential to point out that while polypropylene is lighter, polycarbonate provides sturdier, more rigid protection.

 Hardside: Polycarbonate (PC)

-Polycarbonate is an extremely tough polyester compound used to make over 40% of hard-side luggage.
-While heavier than polypropylene and ABS suitcases, polycarbonate bags are flexible and highly resistant to cracks.
-The Maxlite® Air Medium Check-In Hardside Spinner is an excellent example of a polycarbonate suitcase.
+Polycarbonate is an exceptionally resilient polyester compound constituting over 40% of hardside luggage.
+While heavier than both polypropylene and ABS, polycarbonate bags are flexible and well-regarded for their crack resistance.
+The Maxlite® Air Medium Check-In Hardside Spinner serves as a prime example of a polycarbonate suitcase.

 Polycarbonate Pros